Money Heist: Korea – Joint Economic Area: Development

 In June 2020, it was reported that BH Entertainment was planning for a remake of Money Heist co-producing it with Zium Content.
 They were in talks with Netflix, and it was in the development stage.
 On December 1, it was reported that a Korean remake of the series has been confirmed by Netflix with Kim Hong-sun as director and Ryu Yong-jae as script writer.
-BH Entertainment will be in charge of production, with the series having 12 episodes.
+BH Entertainment is in charge of production, with the series having 12 episodes.

 Casting

 On March 31, the casting line-up was confirmed by Netflix.
 After finalising the cast, the story and characters were formulated.
 The focus was to keep the narrative of the original and the attributes of the characters alive.
 Lim Ji-yeon joined the cast in April 2021.
 Lee Hyun-woo replaced Park Jung-woo due to date conflicts with the series Fly High Butterfly.
 The Korean cast was compared by drawing the similarities and differences among the original and the adaptation.